parevalo/gee-ccdc-tools/docs/lctutorial/gui.rst

    app load screen

 These first few parameters describe the format of the CCDC results.
-First, are saved as a single image or a collection?
+First, are they saved as a single image or a collection?
 Next is the path to the CCDC results.
 In this example, we provide an example of an ImageCollection of results with the path ‘projects/LCMS/SERVIR_CCDC’.
 Finally, you must specify the date format that the results were run